-Notes. \ Significant at 1% level.
-This table reports the correlation coefficients from regressions of the weighted mean interquartile range of price changes on aggregate CPI inflation.
-The regressions are run using quarterly series, where quarterly inflation is defined as the mean of the 12-month log changes in the CPI for the three months in every quarter.
-The different cells indicate different specifications, which change with respect to the sample period used and inclusion/exclusion of small price changes (columns), and what controls are used.
+This table reports the correlation coefficients from regressions of the weighted average (median and mean) frequency of price changes on aggregate CPI inflation.
+The regressions are run using quarterly series, where quarterly inflation is defined the mean of the 12-month log changes in the CPI for the three months in every quarter.
+The different cells indicate different specifications, which change with respect to the sample period used and inclusion exclusion of small price changes (columns), and what controls are used.
 Standard errors that are consistent for heteroskedasticity and auto-correlation of the residuals (Newey-West) are reported.
-The same observations apply to the other regression tables, which report coefficients on inflation in regressions with other dependent varibles.
+The same observations apply to the other regression tables, which report coefficients on inflation in regressions with other dependent variables.